 Property Management Blog

-Arizona Residential Landlord and Tenant Act helps protect both parties involved in a lease or rental agreement.
-In Arizona, these laws are outlined in the Arizona Landlord Tenant Act.
+Arizona Residential Landlord and Tenant Act helps protect both parties involved in a lease agreement.
+In Arizona, these regulations are outlined in the Arizona Landlord-Tenant policies.

-After prospective tenant signs the lease or rental agreement, they are automatically granted certain rights under the Arizona landlord-tenant act.
-For example, the legal right to a habitable rental property with the correct safety standards, the right to fair treatment, and the right to be provided certain disclosures.
+After prospective renter signs the lease or rental agreement, they are automatically granted certain rights under the Arizona landlord-tenant policies.
+For example, the legal right to a habitable rental property with the correct safety standards, the right to fair treatment, and the right to be given certain disclosures.

-As an Arizona landlord, the lease agreement also gives you certain rights, such as the right to collect weekly or monthly payments of rent, the right to enter rented property, and the right to evict a squatter or a tenant for a lease violation.
+As an Arizona landlord, the lease agreement also gives you certain rights, such as the right to collect weekly or monthly payments, the right to enter rented property, and the right to evict a squatter or a renter for a lease violation.

-In this post, we are giving you a basic overview of the Arizona residential landlord and tenant law, including the rights and obligations of a landlord and renter.
+In this post, we are giving you a basic overview of the Arizona landlord and resident regulations.

 Required Landlord Disclosures in Arizona

-As an Arizona landlord, you have a responsibility under the Arizona Landlord and tenant act to disclose certain information to your tenant.
-There are certain landlord obligations under these laws.
-Here is information that a landlord must disclose:
+As an Arizona landlord, you have a responsibility under the Arizona Landlord and Tenant act to disclose certain information to your occupant.
+There are certain obligations under these policies.
+If a landlord fails to do so, there could be consequences.
+Here is information that you must disclose:

 • Move-in Documents.
-An Arizona residential landlord must provide a tenant with several documents immediately after they move into their rental house.
-That is a copy of the written rental agreement, a move-in form specifying any existing damages to the dwelling, and a written notification to the tenant stating their right to be present during the move-out inspection.
+An Arizona owners must supply an occupant with several documents immediately after they move into their rental house.
+That is a copy of the written rental agreement, a move-in form specifying any existing damages to the dwelling, and a written notification to the resident stating their right to be present during the move-out inspection.

 • Bedbug Disclosure.
-A landlord must provide a tenant with educational materials on bedbugs.
-Also, they must not rent out a unit or property that is currently infested with bedbugs.
+An owner must give a renter with educational materials on bedbugs.
+Also, they must not lease a home that is currently infested with bedbugs.

 • Name and addresses.
-Landlords must disclose to their tenants the name and address of the owner.
+Landlords must disclose to their renters the name and address of the owner of the rental unit.

-• Security Deposit.
-An Arizona landlord must also let their tenant know of the deposit amount, as well as their security deposit rights
+• Security Deposits.
+An Arizona landlord must also let their resident know of the amount of any security deposit

 • Disclosure of the Arizona Landlord Tenant Act.
-Before lease or rental agreement signing, Arizona landlords must inform their tenants that the Arizona landlord and tenant act is available on the Arizona Department of Housing’s website.
+Before lease or rental agreement signing, Arizona landlords must inform their renters that the Arizona Landlord and Tenant Act is available on the Arizona Department of Housing’s website.

 Tenant Obligations and Rights

-When tenants rent a rental property, they have the right to:
+When residents lease a rental property, they have the right to:

-• Continue living in their rented premises until the landlord has followed the lawful eviction procedure and provided a written notice.
+• Continue living in their rented premises until the landlord has followed the lawful eviction procedure and provided notification.

 • Terminate the lease without any further responsibilities under certain circumstances.

-• Live in a habitable rental property provided by the landlord.
+• Live in a habitable rental property supplied by the landlord, including all essential services.

-• A move-out inspection at the landlord's expense.
+• A move-out inspection at the landlord's expense, conducted in a reasonable manner.

 • Be treated equally and fairly by the landlord as per the dictates of the Federal Fair Housing Act

-An Arizona tenant also has certain responsibilities.
-These obligations include::
+An Arizona renter also has certain responsibilities.
+These obligations under the landlord-tenant relationship include:

 • Notifying the landlord of issues related to maintenance or repairs.